BoardMVC/boardmvc.github.io/README.md

 ### Summary

 The summary of an item contains
+ 1. the title which links to the external url of the item
  1. the title which links to the [item][a-item] url
  1. a reply button which links to the item page
     * focuses and scrolls to the [comment box][a-comment-box]